 The term Digital Edition has been applied to almost any work (book, picture, music recording, film recording) prepared in a digitized form.
-For Adobe, the compound term means, “part of the end-to-end Adobe eBook platform for authoring, protecting, and delivering eBooks across devices.”
+For Adobe, the compound term means, “part of the end-to-end Adobe ebook platform for authoring, protecting, and delivering ebooks across devices.”

-The concept behind Adobe digital editions, to be able to publish ebooks in a ‘standard’ format (ePub ebook or PDF ebook) and have them reproduced faithfully on a wide number of different platforms, is very good.
-But the implementation of ePub DRM has not had a similar success. ePub DRM has not proved to be effective, and whilst Adobe digital editions will continue to be used it may be some considerable time before effective ePub security is achieved.
+It is difficult, then, to obtain a secure ePub document, and ePub security continues to be problematic.
+The concept behind Adobe digital editions, to be able to publish eBooks in a ‘standard’ format (ePub eBook or PDF eBook) and have them reproduced faithfully on a wide number of different platforms, is very good.
+But the implementation of ePub DRM or PDF DRM using Adobe Digital Editions has not had a similar level of success. ePub DRM has not proved to be effective, and whilst Adobe Digital Editions will continue to be used for its convenience, it may never provide effective ePub security or eBook DRM.

 Should you publish ebooks to PDF or ePUB format?

 Choosing the format you publish in (ePub ebook or PDF file) is very important, and comes down to whether you are willing to trade multimedia and interactivity for security and consistent appearance across multiple devices.

 The ePub format (XHTML) was developed specifically for internet publishing: